-My father was born and raised in Omaha, a northeastern Texas community of barely 1,000 people surrounded by farms of cotton, watermelons, Irish potatoes, sweet potatoes, and peaches.
+My father was born and raised in Omaha, a northeastern Texas community of barely 500 people surrounded by farms producing cotton, watermelons, Irish potatoes, sweet potatoes, and peaches.
 Dr. Edward Young Anthony’s only child, Allie, had married Harry Baird in 1915.
 Dad was their only child, born and raised in the house Allie and Harry shared with her parents Dr. Anthony and his wife Lou Ella Witt.
-Dr. Anthony’s house sat (and still does) at the corner of South Main St. and the unpaved Senter St., separated from Omaha’s main street (US Highway 67) by an embankment and the railroad tracks that carried Omaha’s crops to market.
+Dr. Anthony’s house sat (and still did when last seen) at the corner of South Main St. and the unpaved Senter St., separated from Omaha’s main street (US Highway 67) by an embankment and the railroad tracks that carried Omaha’s crops to market.

 He attended Texas A&M as a member of the Corps of Cadets, winning a gold watch in the prestigious sophomore math contest in 1941 and earning membership in the Scholarship and Honor Society.
-He was on the college swimming team (as a diver) and was a cadet Major, the second-highest cadet rank, commanding the Signal Corps Battalion his senior year.
+He was a diver on the college swimming team and was in his senior year was a cadet Major, the second-highest cadet rank, commanding the Signal Corps Battalion.
 When World War II began the college converted to a year-round three-semester “express” curriculum and the Class of 1943 was graduated a semester early.
 Dad graduated in January 1943 in the top 1% of his class with a degree in Electrical Engineering.
 The photo at right was taken, we believe, during his freshman year at college.

 My father was one of more than 14,000 Aggies who served as officers in Wold War II.
 Although nearly all his classmates were commissioned as U.S. Army Second Lieutenants in January of 1943, Dad managed to parlay his interests and academic achievements into a Navy commission.
 He was planning on the army as late as Christmas break 1942 but by the time he graduated a month later had apparently changed his mind.
 While his classmates went off to Army assignments, Dad stayed at A&M to complete a special course in “ultra-high-frequency techniques” (meaning radar).
 He applied for a naval commission on 27 January 1943, writing that he wanted the Navy because “I might find there the work for which I am best suited”.
 He was referring to his specialty in radiation and antennas, and specifically requested a commission as a radar engineering specialist.
 The Texas A&M E.E. department retained him for some project for a few months before releasing him to the Navy and he was commissioned on 21 April 1944 as an Ensign in the Naval Reserve and immediately placed on active duty.
 He was given seven days to report to Ft.
 Schuyler in New York for eight weeks of naval indoctrination.